Ilham Magazine

 Since 1940, Ilham has been a subscription-based magazine of Indo-Pak, it focuses on literature, religion, politics and youth, along with articles on current affairs.
-It was founded by Syed Masood Hassan Shihab (Shihab Dehlvi) in 1940 at Delhi, India.
+It was founded by Syed Masood Hassan Shihab (Shihab Dehlvi) "Eminent Researcher and Journalist Syed Masood Hassan Shahab Delhvi Awarded “Sitara-i-Imtiaz” Posthumously" (2026) in 1940 at Delhi, India.

 Ilham is published by Shihab Dehlvi Academy, earlier it was published by Maktaba Ilham established by Shihab Dehlvi is also being gained the respect of literary and religious circles.

 Maktaba Ilham have been merged in Shihab Dehlvi Academy, consequently Ilham also been published by Shihab Dehlvi Academy.
 Rather the books of maktaba Ilham will also be published under the auspices of Shihab Dehlvi Academy.

 Ilham is subscription-based magazine intellectual publication in which, youth, politics, religion, social reform and civil action, along with articles on current affairs and reader feedback are published.
 Ilham has been published on a monthly basis by Shihab Dehlvi Academy, Bahawalpur and its circulation reaches out to all parts of the country.